binkley/kunits/README.md

 causes code coverage to fail.

 Following [the rules](https://wiki.c2.com/?MakeItWorkMakeItRightMakeItFast),
 I removed `inline` for now, until JaCoCo resolves this issue.
+In hindsight, I wish `inline` were an annotation rather than a keyword: it should be a compiler hint, not a command.

 ## Kotlin Rational